Swarna2001/Fedu-RSL/README.md

+NOTE: This isn't my repository, and it solely belongs to the below mentioned authors who had originally created.
+This repo consists of my work using the same code.

 # FedU: A Unified Framework for Federated Multi-Task Learning with Laplacian Regularization
 This repository implements all experiments in the paper the **FedU: A Unified Framework for Federated Multi-Task Learning with Laplacian Regularization**.